 They are not easy to find here in France; I have to go to the farmer's market in Ventimiglia or a specialized Italian market on the Riviera.

-If you cannot find them, you can replace them with Endives Escarole.
+If they don’t sell them at the grocery store in your country, you can replace them with Endives Escarole.

 If you are making the Puntarelle alla Romana, leave your comment below I would like to hear from you.
 You can find more delicious ideas if you FOLLOW ME on Facebook, YouTube, or sign up to my newsletter.